sunvar-jf/users-activity-info/README.md

 **What can be improved further?**

 Parsing of access-request.log inside a zip file.
 Search for users logged on a specific day or between a time range.
-The current logic in code can be easily extended to achieve the day or time ranged based logins easily.
+The current logic in code can be easily extended to achieve both.

 Enjoy Reading and Coding!